bolorino/theatrewp/README.md

 * single-spectacle.php # Single Show page
 * single-performance.php # Single Performance page
 * archive-spectacle.php # List of available Shows
-* archive-performances.php # List of availabel Performances
+* archive-performance.php # List of available Performances

 To customize these templates, copy the files located in includes/templates within the plugin directory to your theme's directory and modify it to your liking.

 Installation
 ------------
-1. Upload `theatrewp` to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+Use automatic installer

 Frequently Asked Questions
 --------------------------